ChaseHall/Scripts/README.md

 # Scripts

-Scripts I use on a daily basis.
+Scripts/Resources I use on a daily basis.

 ---